skale-me/skale/CONTRIBUTING.md

 contribution at a time by users just like you.

-The [Code of Conduct] details the bare minimum behavior expectations required from contributors to this project.
+The [Code of Conduct] details the bare minimum behavior expectations required from contributors.

 ## Where to get help or report a problem

-* If you have a question about using skale-engine, start a discussion on [gitter] or on [google group]
+* If you have a question about using skale-engine, start a discussion on [gitter] or on [google group].
+Please do not open issues for questions or support requests.
 * If you think you have found a bug within skale-engine, open an [issue].
 Do not forget to check that it doesn't already exist in our [issue database]